OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_configuration.rst

 .. note:: If you install OpenNebula **from the binary packages** `Guacamole proxy daemon (guacd) <https://guacamole.apache.org/doc/gug/installing-guacamole.html>`_ should be installed.
 Otherwise the OpenNebula binary packages will install the Guacamole server.

+.. warning:: Please note that FireEdge does currently not support federated environments.
+It can interact with a local OpenNebula instance (even if it is federated) but cannot interact with remote, federated OpenNebula instances.

 .. _fireedge_install_configuration: